wishful-project/final_showcase/network_zigbee/README.md

 Wishful FINAL SHOWCASE network_zigbee
 ==========================================

+0. Change to wishful user (password wishful)

+        su wishful

-0. Flash the sensor nodes (only necessary if zolertia remotes were not flashed with this image before)
+1. Flash the sensor nodes (ONLY NECESSARY if zolertia remotes were not flashed with this image before)

 Navigate to the udp example directory: